-The Company has four reportable segments: retail, bulk, services and manufacturing.
+The Company has five reportable segments: retail, bulk, services, manufacturing and corporate.
 The retail segment operates the water utility for the Seven Mile Beach and West Bay areas of Grand Cayman pursuant to an exclusive license granted by the Cayman Islands government.
 The bulk segment supplies potable water to government utilities in Grand Cayman and The Bahamas under long-term contracts.
 The services segment designs, constructs and sells water infrastructure and provides management and operating services to third parties.
 The manufacturing segment manufactures and services a wide range of custom and specialized water-related products applicable to commercial, municipal and industrial water production, supply and treatment.
-Consistent with prior periods, the Company records all non-direct general and administrative expenses in its retail segment and does not allocate any of these non-direct expenses to its other three business segments.
+The corporate segment consists of various expenses of a general and administrative nature incurred at the parent company level, as well as the expenses incurred by Aquilex, a U.S. subsidiary that provides financial, engineering, information technology, administrative and supply chain management support services to all the Company's subsidiaries and its affiliate.